slovnicki/pLam/README.md

   <img width="860" height="559" src="https://raw.githubusercontent.com/sandrolovnicki/pLam/master/res/demo.gif">
 </p>

 This programming language (pLam - a **p**ure **Lam**bda calculus interpreter) is used to explore, test and implement various λ-expressions.
 Code written in pLam can be executed interactively within pLam's shell or stored in a file with .plam extension and run anytime.

 Inside `import/` directory, some useful λ-expressions are already implemented.
 Inside `examples/` directory, there are many examples of λ-expressions demonstrating pLam's capabilities.

+_**Coming soon:** Wiki pages on λ-calculus and computability; detailed description of pLam's syntax and semantics, existent libraries and capabilities with examples_

 ---